jeyoor/stackoverflow/README.md

-Simple notes on various stackoverflow questions
+Simple notes on various stackoverflow/stackexchange questions or answers